Tyson Griffin: Resurrection Fighting Alliance

 Griffin signed a 3-fight contract with the Resurrection Fighting Alliance (RFA).

 Tyson faced TUF 8 winner Efrain Escudero in a lightweight bout at Resurrection Fighting Alliance 4 on November 2, 2012.
 He won the fight via unanimous decision.

 World Series Of Fighting

 In June 2013, it was announced that Griffin had signed a multi-fight deal with World Series of Fighting.
 On August 10, 2013, he faced Strikeforce veteran Gesias Cavalcante.
 He lost the fight via TKO in the third round.

 Griffin faced Luiz Firmino at WSOF 10 on June 21, 2014.
 He lost the fight via unanimous decision.

 Universal Reality Combat Championship

-On August 24 2018, after a four year retirement/hiatus, Tyson Griffin returned to face former Bellator fighter, Jordan Bailey at URCC 34.
-After his personal struggles during his time away from the sport, he earned an emotional victory via unanimous decision.
+On August 24 2018, after a four year hiatus, Griffin returned to face former Bellator fighter, Jordan Bailey at URCC 34.
+Griffin won the fight via unanimous decision.